anthonyhumphreys/fullstackdev/content/posts/2020-04-15--Hello, World.md/index.md

 My experience is therefore quite broad, I am a full-stack developer, certified scrum master, and start-up co-founder.
 This blog will focus on the more general experiences, looking at both personal and professional development along the way.

-I will at times reference my other blog, [fullstack.dev](https://fullstack.dev) which focuses on the more technical side of things.
-I chose carefully to separate these blogs so that this one doesn't descend into purely engineering discussions, which I think is a temptation for most developers.
+I will at times reference my other blog, [AnthonyHumphreys.dev](https://anthonyhumphreys.dev) which focuses on the human side of development, from soft skills to Agile and developer experiences.

-If there is any particular content you'd like to see, reach out to me on [Twitter](https://twitter.com/aphumphreys) or drop me an [email](mailto:anthony@lexio.app?subject=AnthonyHumphreys.dev%20Content%20Suggestion).
+If there is any particular content you'd like to see, reach out to me on [Twitter](https://twitter.com/aphumphreys) or drop me an [email](mailto:anthony@lexio.app?subject=FullStack.dev%20Content%20Suggestion).

 Thanks for visiting!